Building Cultural Connections On-Campus and in the Community

 International Coffee Hours

-In conjunction with the International Students Association and the iAmbassadors, IPC hosts international coffee hours throughout the semester to offer space for intercultural connections and community building for international students, visiting scholars, and anyone interested in learning more about all things global at UNCG!
-Some coffee hours will feature presentations by iAmbassadors or other UNCG students, staff, or faculty about a specific country or culture, while other sessions are open for general discussion and networking.
+In conjunction with the International Students Association and the iPALs, IPC hosts international coffee hours throughout the semester to offer space for intercultural connections and community building for international students, visiting scholars, and anyone interested in learning more about all things global at UNCG!
+Some coffee hours will feature presentations by UNCG students, staff, or faculty about a specific country or culture, while other sessions are open for general discussion and networking.
 Visit the IPC events calendar to view upcoming topics for international coffee hours each semester.

 Have questions or need more information?
 Contact ipc-programs@uncg.edu!